 The Doors’ third album, “Waiting for the Sun,” had started life as a much more ambitious project, but it lacked the cohesion of the first two albums and ended up sounding tenuous.
-The Doors decided it was time to change things up, and with Jim Morrison’s notebooks having been nearly strip-mined of material, The Doors decided to take a risk in creating “The Soft Parade.”
-They would create the album from scratch in the studio using string and horn arrangements on the songs and rely more heavily on Robby Krieger‘s songwriting abilities.
+The Doors decided it was time to change things up, and with Jim Morrison’s notebooks having been stripped of usable material, they decided to take some risks in creating “The Soft Parade.”
+This time, they’d create the album from scratch in the studio using string and horn arrangements, and they’d rely more heavily on Robby Krieger‘s songwriting abilities.

-Another reason for the lengthy recording of “The Soft Parade” was that Paul Rothchild exerted more control over the recording sessions and demanded more takes which had the effect of driving Morrison’s interest away from the band and recording.
-It is hard to say which was cause and which was effect.
+“The Soft Parade” was further delayed by Paul Rothchild exerting more control over the recording sessions, extensively directing the arrangements and demanding more takes.
+This may have further driven Morrison’s interest away from the band and recording.
+It is hard to say, though, which was cause and which was effect.
 Was Morrison’s waning interest in recording because of Rothchild’s more demanding attitude in the studio, or was Rothchild’s demanding attitude the result of Morrison’s waning interest?

-A couple of miscellaneous notes on the recording of the album.
-“Who Scared You” was recorded during “The Soft Parade” sessions and released as the ‘B’ side of “Wishful Sinful” but wasn’t included on the final album, probably because it didn’t sound like any of the other songs.
-The string and horn sections would become derisively known as the “La Cienega Symphony” because the studio The Doors recorded in was on La Cienega Boulevard.
-In November of 1969 George Harrison visited The Doors in the studio, returning a visit Morrison made to the Abbey Road studios in September 1968.
+Some miscellaneous notes on the recording of the album: 1) “Who Scared You” was recorded during “The Soft Parade” sessions and released as the B-side of “Wishful Sinful,” but it wasn’t included on the final album, probably because it didn’t sound like any of the other songs.
+2) The string and horn sections would become derisively known as the “La Cienega Symphony” because the studio The Doors recorded in was on La Cienega Boulevard.
+3) In November 1969 George Harrison visited The Doors in the studio, returning a visit Morrison made to the Abbey Road studios in September 1968.
 Harrison remarked that “The Soft Parade” recording “had the complexity of the Sergeant Pepper’s recordings.”

 Originally published July 18, 2014.
 An earlier version of this article appears in “The Doors Examined.”